-So many more women are into DIY these days.
-It’s fun, it’s challenging, and you can save a ton of money doing stuff yourself.
-I made my first piece of furniture all by myself and I want to show you how to make your own 2×4 Outdoor Table.
+So many women are into DIY these days.
+It’s fun, it’s challenging, and you can save a ton of money building and doing stuff yourself.
+I made my first piece of furniture all by myself and I want to show you how to Build a 2×4 Outdoor Table with this tutorial.

-This project uses simple and inexpensive building materials so you get stylish furniture for your home or patio on a small budget.
+This is a great beginner woodworking project that uses simple and inexpensive building materials.
+Perfect for stylish furniture for your home or patio on a small budget.

-I’ve been wanting to try my hand at building a piece of furniture by myself for quite a while.
+I’ve wanted to try building a piece of furniture by myself for a while.
 So when a blogger I’ve been following for years posted in a group that she was doing a 2×4 challenge, #2x4andMore to be exact, I knew I wanted in!
 There is nothing like accepting a challenge with a deadline to get me moving.

 I’ve took the extra steps to create some building plans for you.
 You’ll find a link to the free 2×4 Outdoor Table building plans at the bottom of the post.